finalclass/nbml/docs/en/instantiation-manual.markdown

 This operation is separated from ViewAutoLoader in purpose to allow more customisation - you can create your own compiler, or extend the existing one completely as you wish.
-Standard metadata-tags [metadata-tags] are included.
+Standard [metadata tags][metadata-tags] are included.
 On this place you can include your own tags, or disable unused ones to improve code clarity.